 - To reduce the risk of choking accidents, make sure infants and small children cannot reach buttons, watch batteries, popcorn, coins, grapes, or nuts.

-- Sit with an infant while he or she eats.
+- Sit with an infant while they eat.
 Do not allow an infant to crawl around while eating or drinking from a bottle.